History of Moors Valley

 - Moors Valley celebrates its 25th Birthday.

-- April – Moors Valley conservation volunteer group launched.
+- A Moors Valley conservation volunteer group is founded (April).

 - 2012